 - Make an honest effort to understand and empathise.

 - Find common ground.
-There's a high chance that you already agree with more than 80% with the other person.
+There's a high chance that you already agree more than 80% with the other person.
 First identify the agreeable part.
 Discuss the contentious 20% afterwards.

 Software engineering is about human problems with some tech in the middle.